 Projects in agricultural and natural resource management, urban planning, and community development, typically have a component that involves analysis and mapping of spatial data.
 Spatial data are often handled within a GIS (Geographical Information System), which is a software platform that stores, analyzes, manages, and visualizes such data.
 Project related data will often be obtained through specific data collection methods.
-For example, the location of tagged reptiles or birds can be obtained from GPS tracking devices, or the spread of aquatic weeds, such as Crested Floating Heart (Nymphoides cristata) can be assessed through remotely sensed imagery from unmanned aerial vehicles.
+For example, the location of tagged reptiles or birds can be obtained through GPS enabled smart phones, or the spread of aquatic weeds, such as Crested Floating Heart (Nymphoides cristata) can be assessed through remotely sensed imagery from unmanned aerial vehicles in combination with image analysis methods.
 Besides these project specific data, other data for a project may be readily available in existing data repositories.
-Examples for such data are aerial photographs, which provide realistic background mapping of a project site and facilitate the production of accurate Digital Elevation Models (DEMs), or road data which can help to model the accessibility of a given location or to find the best travel route between two locations.
-Various applications and Web sites exist, such as Google Earth or Bing Maps, which allow to view spatial data and to perform some basic spatial operations, such as computing the travel distance between two locations or measuring the elevation of a given point.
+Examples for such data are aerial photographs, which provide realistic background mapping of a project site and facilitate the production of accurate Digital Elevation Models (DEMs), road data which can help to model the accessibility of a given location or citizen-science (CS) based data collections of organisms (birds, snakes, butterflies), such as iNaturalist.
 This document focuses on two data repositories from which users can download street data at no cost for further processing and analysis.
 Besides road data, there are also specific data formats that allow public transit agencies to share static and dynamic information about their transportation networks (e.g. travel schedule, fare, locations of stops, arrival predictions) for download (e.g., https://transitfeeds.com/) and processing in a GIS.
 For this purpose, data are typically provided in the General Transit Feed Specification (GTFS) or GTFS-realtime format.

 In this document we use the terms street network and road network interchangeably.
 Road networks describe systems of connected lines and points that facilitate land-bound transportation with different modes.
-These modes include motorized transportation, such as car or truck, and non-motorized transportation, such as cycling or walking.
-Streets can be grouped into different hierarchies according to their functions and capacities, including freeways, arterials, collectors, and local roads.
+These modes include motorized transportation, such as car or bus, and non-motorized transportation, such as cycling or walking.
+Streets can be grouped into different hierarchies according to their functions and capacities, including freeways, arterials, collectors, local roads, or bicycle tracks.
 GIS data are found both as freely accessible data sets and as proprietary datasets from vendors for purchase.

 The rapid development of navigation systems in cars and mobile devices, such as smart phones, which use GPS technology for positioning, had a big impact on the demand of accurate digital street network data.
 Most manufacturers of navigation systems rely on the expertise of commercial street data providers.
 Commercial street data can also be purchased as a stand-alone product, where the costs vary with spatial extent and complexity of the data.
 As an alternative resource there exist publicly accessible street data sets that come at no cost to their users.